 Don’t let any lawyer ever tell you that every county in the State of Maryland has the same rules and procedures.
 Yes, of course, we all follow the Maryland rules and procedures.
 However, every chief judge in each circuit in every county in Maryland has different timelines, procedures, and quirks as to how they want to try and get cases resolved.

 Most counties will have some mediation or pretrial settlement conference.
-Many have different resources to try in force clients into resolution.
-There are resources can be good in some situations, but they have to be used properly.
+There are resources that can be good in some situations, but they have to be used properly.
 We have many resources here at the James E Crawford Junior and Associates law firm at our disposal as well.

 Cause for a Free Consultation